danielscholl-osdu/unit/README.md

 |----------|----------|
 | ENTITLEMENT_URL | Required |

-### GCP
+### Google Cloud
-Instructions for deployment the GCP unit-service to App Engine can be found [here](./provider/unit-gcp/unit-gae/README.md)
+Instructions for deployment the Google Cloud unit-service to App Engine can be found [here](./provider/unit-gcp/unit-gae/README.md)

-Instructions for deployment the GCP unit-service to GKE can be found [here](./provider/unit-gcp/unit-gke/README.md)
+Instructions for deployment the Google Cloud unit-service to GKE can be found [here](./provider/unit-gcp/unit-gke/README.md)